 Center for Systems Biology Dresden

-The CSBD is a joint center between the Max Planck Society and TU Dresden.
-It researches theoretical and computational approaches to living systems with a methodological focus on theoretical modeling, deep learning, data-driven equation inference, smart microscopy, genome learning, and numerical computer simulations and high-performance computing.
+The CSBD is a joint center of the Max Planck Society and the TUD.
+The center studies theoretical and computational approaches to living systems.
+Its areas of focus include theoretical modeling, deep learning, data-driven equation inference, smart microscopy, genome learning, numerical computer simulations, and high-performance computing.

 Visit the CSBD